alucryd/oxyromon/README.md

 ### TODO

+- Add actions to the web UI
+- Figure out how Atari 7800 header files work
 - Add an optional check of the ROMs after conversion
 - Support RVZ when dolphin adds it to its CLI
 - Find a way to automatically download No-Intro DAT files
-- Add a API and web interface

 ## oxyromon